bridgetlemasurier/dissertation/data/environment/README.md

 ## Access
 Downloaded from Bio-Oracle on --/12/20243

-Rasters projected using --- over entire globe with 0.5 km(?) resolution
+Coordinate Reference System uses coordinates in longitude and latitude and is based on the WGS84 datum (+proj=longlat +datum=WGS84 +no_defs) over entire globe (extent = -180, 180, -90, 90) with 0.05 resolution.

-Parameters are from the mean depth layer - using the average depth of each 0.5 grid square
+Parameters are from the mean depth layer - using the average depth of each 0.05 grid square

 Data in .nc files is the average value of:
 - Temperature
 - Salinity
+- Current Velocity
+- Current Direction
+- Nitrate
+- Silicate
+- Dissolved O2
+- Iron
+- Primary Productivity
+- pH
+- Bathymetry
+- Slope
-- many others
+- Aspect
+- Topographic Position Index (TPI)
+- Topographic Ruggedness index (TRI)

 [tif_files.R] converts .nc files to GeoTIFF files - used in sdm course so familiar with this format